-The purpose of the literature review was to summarize the most current information and knowledge regarding the status of land use accounting in agriculture and livestock production.
-The literature review identified work reported by other researchers and organizations, nationally and internationally, and was used to guide the methods and help create the life cycle inventory (LCI) for tasks 2 and 3 of this study.
+First, a literature review was conducted to summarize the most current information and knowledge regarding the status of land use accounting in agriculture and livestock production.
+The literature review identified work reported by other researchers and organizations, nationally and internationally, and was used to guide the methods and help create the life cycle inventory (LCI) for the detailed LCA.